iccsw/iccsw.doc.ic.ac.uk.2017/contents/cfp.md

 #### IMPORTANT DATES

-* Abstract due: **Friday 5th June 2015, 23:59:59 BST**
-* Paper submission due: **Friday 12th June 2015, 23:59:59 BST**
-* Reviews due: **Friday 3rd July 2015, 23:59:59 BST**
-* Acceptance notification: **Wednesday 8th July 2015**
-* Final paper deadline: **Friday 24th July, 2015**
-* Workshop: **Thursday 24th September - Friday 25th September, 2015**
+* Abstract submission: **July 1st, 2017**
+* Paper submission: **July 1st, 2017**
+* Abstract and paper notification: **August 1st, 2017**
+* Paper camera ready: **August 15th, 2017**
+* Poster submission: **August 21th, 2017**
+* Workshop: **September 26th and 27th, 2017**

 ---

 #### SUBMISSION

-Page limits:

-- 7 pages for technical and survey papers, excluding references, OASIcs format.

-- 5 pages for tool papers, excluding references, [OASIcs format](http://drops.dagstuhl.de/styles/oasics/oasics-authors.tgz).

-The main criterion for evaluating the submissions will be originality.
-Papers based on previous published work will be considered only if they include a footnote to the title specifying the previously published work.
-In addition, a short appendix describing changes from the published paper can be submitted (optionally) to help the reviewing.

-For each submitted paper, the authors will be required to review two or three papers, not necessarily related to the topic of their immediate expertise.
-To ensure reviews are objective and meet academic standards the steering committee will read all the reviews prior to their release.
+Papers must be written in English, within page limits, and using the OASIcs template — please read carefully the typesetting instructions.

+Page limits are as follows:

+* Traditional track: up to 8 pages, excluding references and clearly marked appendices.
+* Abstract track: up to 2 pages, including references.
+No appendices allowed.
+* Poster session: A1 size.

+Papers must be submitted through [EasyChair](https://easychair.org/conferences/?conf=iccsw17).
+Instructions for poster submissions will be sent to ICCSW authors later.

-All accepted technical, survey and tools papers of ICCSW’15 will be published in the OpenAccess Series in Informatics (OASIcs) by Schloss Dagstuhl ([OASIcs format](http://drops.dagstuhl.de/styles/oasics/oasics-authors.tgz)).
-Authors of accepted papers will be given the possibility to publish only an abstract rather than the whole paper in the proceedings of ICCSW'15.
-It is expected that one of the paper authors (a doctoral student) will attend the workshop and present their work.
+All accepted papers of ICCSW’s traditional track will (optionally) be published in the OpenAccess Series in Informatics by Schloss Dagstuhl ([OASIcs format](http://drops.dagstuhl.de/styles/oasics/oasics-authors.tgz)).
+If requested, accepted papers will be given the possibility to publish only an abstract rather than the whole paper in the proceedings of ICCSW'17.

+At least one of the paper’s authors (student) must attend the workshop and present the work.

+Each participant who submits a paper is required to review at least two other papers, not necessarily related to their field of expertise.
+To ensure reviews are objective and meet academic standards, the steering committee will read all reviews prior to their release.

-Submission of papers should be done via EasyChair at http://www.easychair.org/conferences/?conf=iccsw15.
+Submission of papers should be done via EasyChair at https://easychair.org/conferences/?conf=iccsw17.

 ---